spryker/spryker-docs/_internal/faq-migration-to-opensearch.md

 ## Does it mean that all SCCOS projects are already using Amazon OpenSearch Service?

-Yes, all SCCOS projects are already running on Amazon OpenSearch Service, regardless of the engine version of Elasticsearch or OpenSearch you are currently using.
+Yes, all SCCOS projects are already running Amazon OpenSearch Service, regardless of the engine version of Elasticsearch or OpenSearch you are currently using.

 ## Can my project migrate to OpenSearch if I it's running Spryker Commerce OS on premises?